agorago/wego/README.md

 GOLANG has a nice ecosystem of packages that solves specific problems very well.
 When it comes to writing Micro services, the developer has the onus of stitching them all together to make them perform the work.
 This presents a few challenges:
-1. The author has to decide
+1. The author has to decide which frameworks to use
+2. After deciding on the framework, the developer has to make decisions on the best practices around using the chosen  framework.

+WeGO does both these things for you.

 The chief benefit of WEGO is that it comes integrated with different frameworks that have been standardized such as:
 - gorilla MUX (for HTTP)